Voting Rights Restoration Efforts in Nevada

-In 2011, the Nevada legislature passed Assembly Bill 301, which would have simplified Nevada’s complicated law by automatically restoring voting rights to anyone who fully completes a sentence of imprisonment, probation, or parole.
+In 2011, Nevada legislature attempted more sweeping reform than they were ultimately able to achieve in 2017, when they passed Assembly Bill 301, which would have simplified Nevada’s complicated law by automatically restoring voting rights to anyone who fully completes a sentence of imprisonment, probation, or parole.
 However, on June 17 of that year, Gov. Sandoval ignored the bipartisan will of the legislature and vetoed the bill.
 The Brennan Center gave testimony in support of the bill on two occasions.
 The American Probation and Parole Association also supported the bill.

 - A Missed Opportunity in Nevada, Lee Rowland (June 17, 2011)

 - Testimony of Lee Rowland Before the Nevada Senate Legislative Operations and Elections Committee, Lee Rowland (May 12, 2011)

 - Testimony of Lee Rowland Before the Nevada Assembly Legislative Operations and Elections Committee, Lee Rowland (Mar.
 22, 2011)